Nivl/go-rest-tools/router/params/README.md

 Use `default:"my_value"` to set a default value.
 The default value will be use if nothing is found in the payload or if the provided value is an empty string.

+## Maxlen of a string

+Use `maxlen:"255"` to make sure the len of a string is not bigger than 255 char.
+Any invalid values (including `0`) will be ignored

 ## Custom Validator

 You can add a custom validator by implementing `params.CustomValidation`.